 Keep a written note of emergency contact numbers at home, and of your travel insurance policy details, in case you don’t have your phone or Wi-Fi.

 2. Stay connected to friends and family at home

 When everything else is new and a bit daunting, it’s really important to stay connected to the people who know you best.
-It can help to set up a regular Facetime or Skype call; that way, you can plan for it in your week and your friends and family won’t worry about you so much.
+It can help to set up a regular Facetime; that way, you can plan for it in your week and your friends and family won’t worry about you so much.

 If you miss a catch-up call, your family and best mates can check in with you and ask how you’re really going.
 We all know those Insta snaps don’t always show the full story.

 Let’s face it, your body and mind don’t shut off from the effects of stress just because you’re overseas.
 In fact, being away from home can add a whole other layer of stress.
 It’s important to look after yourself by getting enough sleep, eating a balanced diet (it’s not a holiday from fruit and veg) and getting some regular exercise.
 Establishing some healthy routines is the key to maintaining your sense of wellbeing.

 4. Party safely